srdjan/Mix/docs/core-concepts.md

 ## Type-Driven Development

-Mix encourages a type-driven approach to API development:
+Mixon encourages a type-driven approach to API development:

 1. Define your domain models with precise types
 2. Create validation schemas that align with your types